Skip to main content

 3. Enter the profiling duration in the configuration window that appears.

 4. Wait for profiling to finish.
-The profiling result will be downloaded as a JSON file that can be viewed in chrome://tracing on a Chrome browser or Perfetto trace viewer.
+Anyscale downloads the profiling result as a JSON file that you can view in chrome://tracing on a Chrome browser or Perfetto trace viewer.